juaristi22/microimpute/docs/models/imputer/implement-new-model.md

 plot_loss_comparison(loss_comparison_df)
 ```

-## 6. Best Practices for Implementing New Models
+## Best practices for implementing new models

 When implementing a new imputation model for MicroImpute, adhering to certain best practices will ensure your model integrates seamlessly with the framework and provides a consistent experience for users.